On the death of George Floyd and our frustrating times

 The town-wide fight against the Eversource transmission line project is in the home stretch.
 The state Energy Facilities Siting Board (EFSB) rendered its final decision, allowing the underground transmission line option to proceed, despite the impacts to conservation lands and environmental health.
 A final appeal to the state’s Supreme Judicial Court is in process, and is as high as a legal battle can go in the state.
 This is probably the place where Sudbury’s concerns will get the fairest response.

 I spoke out against the Eversource route through conservation properties as far back as May, 2017 – see those comments here.
 Some additional information has come in since then, but my views haven’t changed since then.
 My view is that the time and money spent to date is made more valuable by finishing strong.
 Backing off now will only lessen the value of those investments.
 Finishing the argument at the SJC will make our community’s time, effort, and money invested to date more valuable and I fully support a strong appeal to the SJC.
-To be clear:

 Fairbanks Community Center’s Future

 Much work has been done evaluating community needs and a consensus among the user groups has been reached.
 Cost is always a concern; no one likes large costs.
 But there is also a cost to inaction, and any alternative under consideration will have its own costs, in money and in services rendered or reduced.
 A long-term view is valuable, the needs of all residents should be considered, and we should avoid making decisions that are penny-wise and pound-foolish.
 The Fairbanks Community Center Working Group has developed enough information to convince me that replacement of the Community Center is the right thing to do, from a practical and financial standpoint.

 CSX Rail Corridor Purchase